Standard SIPs Build

 There are European timber frame structures that date back to the early 12th century.

-Timberframe houses are generally more energy efficient because of the build quality delivered, as it’s easier to put insulation into the timber frame walls and allow for cavity between the two skins.
-Also as the building is more accurately constructed it’s easier to make the building airtight.
+Timberframe houses are generally more energy efficient because of the build quality delivered, as the building is more accurately constructed it’s easier to make the building airtight.

 Timber frame structures can typically achieve a better thermal performance than masonry structures with a thinner construction.
 Their low thermal mass allows spaces enclosed by timber frames to heat up more quickly than masonry construction.